Economic Development

 500 Registered Apprentices

-Future Ready Institutes continue to be a high priority and we were thrilled to announce NOVONIX’s commitment to Hamilton County Schools with the creation of the Institute of Advanced Battery Technology.
+Future Ready Institutes continue to be a high priority and we were thrilled to announce Coca-Cola Bottling’s commitment to Hamilton County Schools with the creation of the Coca-Cola Institute of Business at Hixson High School.
 Partnerships like this are critical as we work to prepare students for the economy of tomorrow.
-Listen as Danny Deas, NOVONIX President of Anode Materials describes how Future Ready Institutes help build a skilled and technical workforce, below.
+Watch the video below to learn more about how Future Ready Institutes help build a skilled and technical workforce.

 Entrepreneurship

-The INCubator, housed at the Hamilton County Business Development Center, is experiencing an upsurge in successful new start-ups and boasts an astonishing 100% occupancy rate for manufacturing space and an 80% occupancy overall.
+The INCubator, housed at the Hamilton County Business Development Center and managed by the Chattanooga Chamber, experienced an upsurge in successful new start-ups and boasts an astonishing 95% occupancy rate for manufacturing space and an 80% occupancy overall.

 10 POC Founders in the INCubator